hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 "Input exhaustion" is what's missing.
 But to me it looks like a special case where one shouldn't be.

 [21:29:18](#GO8DifDocHp3NuzllaUPVPlFj75jP1-NsGHLRhc5Mpg) <rseger (rseger)>:
-Ì†ΩÌ≤• <- my true skillset Ì†ΩÌ∏â
+üí• <- my true skillset üòâ

 [21:32:21](#MrJQ9CdJw1XgkLAQSQF-JIoV22inBIRKTJbJ9pqntNY) <hiiamboris (NOT THIS ONE)>:
-Dangerous! Ì†ΩÌ∏É
+Dangerous! üòÉ

 [21:35:24](#DRtnxt7tqfc1kAO3houa_3U--2BdO-itG6eAtr5Xmio) <greggirwin (Gregg Irwin)>:
 Save that codepoint for function name annotations.
 We can blow Hungarian Notation out of the water, almost literally.